toml-lang/toml/toml.md

 ## Comment

 A hash symbol marks the rest of the line as a comment, except when inside a string.
-Comments may contain any valid code points except a limited subset of ASCII control codes that could cause problems during editing or processing (specifically, U+0000, and U+000A to U+000D).
+Comments may contain any Unicode code points except the following control codes that could cause problems during editing or processing: U+0000, and U+000A to U+000D.

 ```toml
 # This is a full-line comment